 Adding plants to an office setting can freshen up the environment and add colour at the same time.
 According to research, plants help reduce stress and detoxify the body.
 Buying floral plants will add more colour so investing in them will definitely change the look of your office and decrease stress at the same time.

 9. Healthy food

 Stop ordering in burgers and sodas from various restaurants around the block.
 Switching to healthier, home-cooked food will save you money.
-Having salads and flavoured yoghurt will definitely reduce stress because it is a healthy option.
+Having salads and flavoured yoghurt will reduce stress because it is a healthy option.

 10. Do breathing exercises and smile!

-Breathing and relaxing is a form of meditation and taking a break from the work and simply relaxing will make the stressful thoughts of deadlines and angry managers disappear.
+Breathing and relaxing is a form of meditation and taking a break from work and simply relaxing will make the stressful thoughts of deadlines and angry managers disappear.
 Breathing causes the overworked body to slow down and relax.
 It also allows a person to refocus.